Skip to main content

 The Good, the Bad, and the Ugly of UAE

-My experience in the UAE, part of my MBA's Global Business class in which I visited Dubai and Abu Dhabi.
-In this article, I break down my experience into "The Good, the Bad, and the Ugly" of the UAE.
+My experience in the UAE during my MBA Global Business course, where I visited Dubai and Abu Dhabi.
+In this article, I share what stood out to me: the good, the bad, and the ugly.

 • Business